P-OPSTeam/axelar-tools/README.md

 ./AxelarMenu.sh
 ```

-In the menu you will have to use option 1) first, then exit the terminal, log in again and then use option 2.

 here are the current options :

-1. "install axelar requirements (docker, etc ..)" - install prereq for the axelar node

-2. "Build (first time) or Rebuild (update) only" - builds or updates your node

-3. "Build/Rebuild with reset chain" - build your node and reset everything

-4. "Reboot host" - restart your machine

-5. "Build your validator" - Build and register a validator (prereq are options 1 and 2)

-6. "Enable chainmaintainers"

-7. "Upgrade validator"
+1. "Install Binary by using wrapper -- work in progress"

+2. "Install Binary by systemd" - Installing node/validator via systemd

+3. "Upgrade Binary by using warpper" - Update node/validator wrapper

+4. "Upgrade Binary by systemd" -- work in progress

+5. "reboot node" - reboot node, node will auto start with systemd

-8. "Monitor the node via cli" - monitoring for your node and validator
+6. "Monitor the node via cli" - monitoring for your node and validator